icann/icann-rdap/docs/rdap-cli-tools/cli-client/usage.md

 When set to "auto", the client determines if a pager is appropriate.
 This is done by attempting to determine if the terminal is interactive or not.
 If the terminal is not interactive, paging will be turned off otherwise it will be on.

-## Output Format

-By default, the client will attempt to determine the output format of the information.
-If it determines the shell is interactive and no filters are given, output will be in `rendered-markdown`.
-If filters are are given, the default output will be `csv`.
-Otherwise, the output will be JSON.

-You can explicitly control this behavior using the `-O` command argument or the `RDAP_OUTPUT` environment variable (see below).
-The following output types are supported:

-* `rendered-markdown` - colorized and formatted output using Markdown
-* `markdown` - raw Markdown output
-* `json` - a single JSON document
-* `pretty-json` - a single JSON document rendered with whitespace
-* `pretty-compact-json` - a single JSON document rendered with whitespace in compact format
-* `json-extra` - a single JSON document with additional meta-data about the requests and responses.
-* `nd-json` - Newline Delimited JSON (i.e., JSONLines or jsonl)
-* `json-seq` - JSON Text Sequences (RFC 7464)
-* `gtld-whois` - gTLD Whois text output
-* `rpsl` - Routing Policy Specification Language (RPSL) text
-* `url` - just the query URLs
-* `geofeed` - GeoFeed Downloads (RFC 9877)
-* `csv` - Comma-Separated Values
-* `auto` - see above.

-The `--json` parameter is equivalent to `-O pretty-compact-json`.

-The `--rpsl` parameter is equivalent to `-O rpsl`.

 ## JSContact